somakeit/smib/README.md

 ### Installation
 - Clone the repository to your target server host
 - Install docker if not already present
-- Set the slack tokens and DB Web UI Credentials as environment variables using either method below:
+- Set the environment variables (minimum of the slack tokens) using either method below.
+See [template.env](template.env) for all possible environment variables
+  > [!NOTE] `docker-compose` environment variables take precedence over .env environment variables
-  - .env File
+  - `.env` File
     - Create a file called `.env` alongside the docker-compose.yml file (see `template.env` in the repo)
+  - `docker-compose` File
+    - Set the variables in your docker-compose file
 - Issue one of the following commands:
   - Local Build: `docker compose up -d --build`
   - Develop Branch Build: `docker compose -f docker-compose-develop.yml up -d --build`